antaresproject/docs/docs/antares_concepts/components_&_modules.md

 Structure contains two additional attributes:

-* homepage - the HTTP address to your component homepage.
-If presents when in the Component page by clicking the component name the URL will be opened in the browser.
+* homepage - the HTTP address to your module homepage.
+If presents when in the Module page by clicking the module name the URL will be opened in the browser.
 * friendly-name - must be placed in ```extra``` attribute.
-In the components page, the name will be overridden by the given value.
+In the modules page, the name will be overridden by the given value.

 #### Service Providers